John Burley: Origins and identity

 John Burley's origins are obscure, not least because his name was not uncommon.
+He is believed to be the Son of Sir Roger Burley (died 1399).
 Burley is a toponymic surname signifying a meadow or clearing by a fortified place and is found fairly widely across the Midlands and the North of England.
 He has been portrayed as a nephew of Simon de Burley, an influential courtier executed by the Merciless Parliament at the behest of the Lords Appellant.
 However, this makes little sense in view of John Burley's political position and apparent social origins.
 He seems to have been a son of a John Burley of Wistanstow in southern Shropshire and a nephew of John Burnell of Westbury, Shropshire.
 The lawyer John Burley is known from a quitclaim deed of 1397 to have had at that time three brothers: Nicholas, portioner of the church of Westbury, James and Edmund.
 There seems to have been pattern of having a lawyer and a cleric in each generation.

 His name is rendered variously in medieval documents, including Bureley, Boerlee and Borley.
 His coat of arms is given as: vert, 3 boars' heads couped close 2 and 1 argent.